- Blood Orange is considered to have antidepressant, antiseptic, antispasmodic and aphrodisiac properties. Its scent is uplifting and stimulating!

 - Derived from orange blossoms, neroli is a beautiful oil known for its fragrance and therapeutic properties.

-- When used regularly it can reduce the appearance of fragile or broken capillaries and varicose veins.
+- When used regularly it can reduce the appearance of acne scars and broken capillaries

 - On a physical level, the essential oil of rosemary stimulates cell renewal thereby improving the texture of dry/mature skin.